Renewable energy generation in Scotland reached record levels in 2018, providing the equivalent of 75 per cent of gross electricity consumption.

 Scotland is already home to the world’s first large-scale tidal energy farm, a project that has been backed with £23 million Scottish Government funding.

-In 2017 hydro power electricity generation increased by nine per cent.
-To support the hydro sector to grow further, we have introduced a new 60 per cent business rates relief for hydro energy generation properties.
+And to support the hydro sector to grow further, we have introduced a new 60 per cent business rates relief for hydro energy generation properties.

 We’re supporting community ownership of renewables too.
 In 2011 we set a target for 500 MW of electricity capacity to be in local and community ownership by 2020.
 We have now surpassed that target by a third and will now aim for 1 GW of community and locally owned energy by 2020.